-This recipe is dedicated to all the bachelor’s, college kids, and new cooks out there.
-Add some variety into your weeknight dinner by incorporating fish.
-Salmon is a great source of Omega-3 Polyunsaturated Fats (aka Healthy Fats) which are linked to an overall reduced risk of heart disease.
+This recipe is perfect for bachelor’s, college kids, new cooks and busy working moms out there.
+Salmon is a great source of Omega-3 Polyunsaturated Fats (aka healthy fats) which are linked to an overall reduced risk of heart disease.

 - Non-Stick Cooking Spray